-Glastonbury 2023: Date and how to watch as full line-up is announced
+Glastonbury 2023: Full line-up and how to watch on TV

-After celebrating its belated 50th birthday last year, Glastonbury 2023 is set to keep the UK’s biggest and (arguably) best festival going with another annual celebration of the performing arts.
+After celebrating its belated 50th birthday last year, Glastonbury has returned in 2023 to keep the UK’s biggest and (arguably) best festival going with another annual celebration of the performing arts.

 The long-standing reputation of this Pilton-based party has become the stuff of legend ever since its inception back in 1970.
 In the years following, this once humble gathering has grown into one of the world’s largest and most eagerly-anticipated music festivals, with each of its culturally conscious instalments mirroring the social temperature of the times.